WeirdMidas/weirdmidas/README.md

 ## Hi there 👋 I'm Weird Midas, a strange "Midas"

+My name is The Weird Midas and my real name is **Davi Arthur da Silva**, many of my friends consider me self-taught because I just started my programming studies and I have great results.

+# 🫠 About me

 - 🔭 I’m currently working on Forks of old projects with the intention of making them better for current Android needs
 - 🌱 I’m currently learning how to master android ram management
 - 👽 Who am I?
 I'm a 1.80m tall colored cat of the "Puss in Boots" species, I have black and white eyes that look like precious stones...
 Hahaha, at least that's how I identify myself on the internet